Efficient and Near-Optimal Online Portfolio Selection: Introduction

 \paragraph{Connections with cutting-plane and interior point methods.} An interesting byproduct of our work is shedding new light on the {\em volumetric barrier of a polytope}, an object first studied by P.~Vaidya in his seminal work~\cite{vaidya1989new} in the context of cutting-plane methods for convex optimization.
 Vaidya's goal was to supercede the ellipsoid method~\cite{shor1971minimization,khachiyan1979polynomial,nemirovskii1983problem} as the state-of-the-art cutting plane method, and he used the volumetric barrier as the key component of his algorithm.
 Once the general theory of interior-point methods (IPM) had been developed by Nesterov and Nemirovskii~\cite{nesterov1994interior}, the volumetric barrier was used by K.~Anstreicher~\cite{anstreicher1997volumetric} as a self-concordant barrier for a polytope, replacing the logarithmic barrier in this role; this resulted in a faster-converging IPM for linear programming.
 Remarkably, in both these scenarios further improvements were obtained using the ``hybrid'' volumetric-logarithmic barrier (see~\cite{vaidya1989new,anstreicher1997volumetric}), which mimics the potential used in~\OurAlgo{} (see~Section~\ref{sec:volumetric-proof}) except for a different choice of regularization parameter~$\mu$ (namely,~\cite{anstreicher1997volumetric} prescribes~$\mu = \frac{T+d-1}{d-1}$).
 To our best knowledge, the volumetric and hybrid barriers have never been used in online learning.
-Their emergence in this context---and in such a vital role---came as a suprise to us, and then challenged us to derive \OurAlgo{} as an approximation of Universal Portfolios (see Section~\ref{sec:VB-FTRL-vs-Cover}).
+Their emergence in this context, and in such a vital role, came to us as a suprise and challenged us \odima{to show that \OurAlgo{} can be seen as a variational approximation of Universal Portfolios with a guaranteed approximation accuracy, as we demonstrate in Section~\ref{sec:VB-FTRL-vs-Cover}.}